 In a stack, pop() is a function used to delete an element from the stack.
 In a stack, the element is always deleted from top position.
 Pop function does not take any value as parameter.

-steps to pop an element from the stack ...
+We can use the following steps to pop an element from the stack...

-- Step 1: Check whether stack is EMPTY. (top == -1) - Step 2: If it is EMPTY, then display "Stack is EMPTY!!!
-Deletion is not possible!!!" and terminate the function. - Step 3: If it is NOT EMPTY, then delete stack[top] and decrement top value by one (top--).
+Step 1: Check whether stack is EMPTY. (top == -1)

+Step 2: If it is EMPTY, then display "Stack is EMPTY!!!
+Deletion is not possible!!!" and terminate the function.

+Step 3: If it is NOT EMPTY, then delete stack[top] and decrement top value by one (top--).